Default limit to number of workstations a user can join to the domain

 Using Adsiedit incorrectly can cause serious problems that may require you to reinstall your operating system.
 Microsoft cannot guarantee that problems resulting from the incorrect use of Adsiedit can be solved.
 Use Adsiedit at your own risk.

 - Install the Windows Support tools if they haven't already been installed.
-This is necessary only for Windows 2000 and Windows Server 2003.
+It's necessary only for Windows 2000 and Windows Server 2003.
 For Windows Server 2008 and Windows Server 2008 R2, Adsiedit is installed automatically when you install the Active Directory Domain Services role.

-- In the Select which properties to view box, click Both.
-In the Select a property to view box, click ms-DS-MachineAccountQuota.
+- In the Select which properties to view box, select Both.
+In the Select a property to view box, select ms-DS-MachineAccountQuota.

 - In the Edit Attribute box, type the number of workstations that you want users to be able to maintain concurrently.